biratrai/100-days-of-code/log.md

 **Thoughts:** Learnt with ActivityBindingModule, will create generated SubComponent with injection to activity.
 And, dug deep to find out how Dagger generates Code.

+### Day 54: Feb 10, 2018

+**Today's Progress**: Following up with Dagger 2.14

+**Thoughts:** Continued to learn about how Dagger generates code.
+It's not magical after all.
+Completed the final update in simpleToDo to dagger 2.14